Guidelines for Packing your Suitcase for coming to Thailand

 Original Documents bring to Thailand

 Also, bring all the original documents mentioned above.
 Especially the degree and transcripts!
 You do not want to forget them!
-It will be photocopied in Thailand to apply for your visa, teacher’s license, and work permit.
+It will be photocopied in Thailand so you can apply for your visa, teacher’s license, and work permit.
 The last thing you want to do is liaise with folks back home in different time zones and expensive airmail fees!

 Passport Photos in Thailand